-Christmas 2016 we hosted a Seasonal Pop Up Shop at 25 Rankin Ave in Downtown Asheville and we loved the feeling of having a store!
+During Christmas 2016 we hosted a Seasonal Pop-Up Shop at 25 Rankin Ave in Downtown Asheville and we loved the feeling of having a store!
 When an opportunity presented itself the following May we decided to Pop Up in the same space for the Summer.
-We hired our first help, the lovely Caleigh, and we took our screen printing set up out of our kitchens, our warehouse out of our basements and we fell completely in love with having a location and a growing team.
+We hired our first help, the lovely Caleigh, and we took our screen printing setup out of our kitchens, our warehouse out of our basements and fell completely in love with having a location and a growing team.

-On Halloween 2017 we moved across the street into a 4500sq ft gorgeous old photography studio.
-As of summer 2018 we have 19 people on the team, our products are in 65 Stores Nationwide, we have 80+ fun designs, we do a little custom printing for local businesses and we are about to have our 6th kid between us!
+On Halloween 2017 we moved across the street into gorgeous, old, 4500 sqft photography studio.
+As of Spring 2019 our products are in 110 Stores Nationwide, we have 100+ fun designs, we do a little custom printing for local businesses and we now have 6 kids between us!

-Life is busy and full, we love love love what we do and we hope you do to :)
+Life is busy and full, we love love love what we do and we hope you do too :)

 ~~~~ Claire & Nicole ~~~~